Erasmus+ for Internships in Europe

 Application

-An application for an Erasmus+ scholarship is possible until two weeks before the start of the internship.
-In the case of internships after graduation, the application must be made before exmatriculation.
+An application for an Erasmus+ scholarship is possible until four weeks before the start of the internship.
+In the case of an internship after graduation, the scholarship application must be submitted at least one day before exmatriculation and the internship must be started within 6 months of exmatriculation.

 Application documents